meagan-davies/UCalgary-BIOMOD-2025-Wiki/README.md

             |__ *.html      -> Actual pages of your wiki
     |__ .gitignore          -> Tells GitLab which files/directories should not be uploaded to the repository
     |__ .gitlab-ci.yml      -> Automated flow for building, testing and deploying your website.
-    |__ LICENSE             -> License CC-by-4.0, all wikis are required to have this license - DO NOT MODIFY
-    |__ README.md           -> File containing the text you are reading right now
     |__ app.py              -> Python code managing your wiki
     |__ dependencies.txt    -> Software dependencies from the Python code
+    |__ README.md           -> File containing the text you are reading right now

 ### Technologies

   * [GitLab Pages](https://docs.gitlab.com/ee/user/project/pages/)
   * [Python](https://www.python.org): Programming language
   * [Flask](https://palletsprojects.com/p/flask/): Python framework
-  * [Fronzen-Flask](https://pythonhosted.org/Frozen-Flask): Library that builds the wiki to be deployed as a static website
+  * [Frozen-Flask](https://frozen-flask.readthedocs.io/en/latest/): Library that builds the wiki to be deployed as a static website
   * [Bootstrap](https://getbootstrap.com/docs/5.0/components): CSS and JS components used

 ### Building Locally